Genre Fiction. Collection of short stories.

 Every story was tinged with sadness.
 A better mix of happy and sad stories would have worked better.

-Page numbers 261 on Okadabooks.
+Number of pages 261 on Okadabooks.

 Publisher Bahati books.